Fast, flexible, and accurate evaluation of gravitational-wave Malmquist bias with machine learning: Sensitivity to binaries

 \section{Sensitivity to binaries}

-In this section and the next, we develop methods to evaluate Equations~\ref{eq:Pdet} and~\ref{eq:pdet} and generate new samples from the distribution of found injections.
-We begin by training a function to estimate $p_{\text{det}}(\theta) p(\theta | \Lambda_0)$ using a set of $\sim 5\times 10^4$ found injections.
-We take the found injections from the first half of Advanced LIGO/Virgo's third observing run~\citep{O3aPop, GWTC2} and samples generated assuming a PSD representative of the first two observing runs.
+In this section, we develop methods to evaluate Equations~\ref{eq:Pdet} and~\ref{eq:pdet} and generate new samples from the distribution of found injections.
+We begin by training a function to estimate $p_{\text{det}}(\theta) p(\theta | \Lambda_0)$ using a set of $\sim 8\times 10^4$ found injections.
+We use the same sensitivity data products used in~\cite{O3bPop}.
+Specifically, we take the found injections from Advanced LIGO/Virgo's third observing run with a threshold of false alarm rate $< \unit[1]{\rm{yr}^{-1}}$ in any of the search pipelines employed by the LIGO/Virgo collaboration~\citep{O3bPop, GWTC3, O3bSensitivity}.
+See the relevant publications and data releases for more details.